 Special topics will include practices of ECE for immigrant and refugee children in BC, application of the Code of Ethics, and the function of the Child Care Resource & Referral Program in communities across BC.

-This module will develop practitioner skills necessary to provide a positive, safe and nurturing environment.
-Strategies for guidance, discipline and conflict will be examined through in-class work and observation assignments.
+This module will develop practitioner skills necessary to provide a positive, safe, and nurturing environment.
+Strategies for guidance, discipline, and conflict will be examined through in-class work and observation assignments.

 This module will address proactive measures for reactive methods of addressing illness prevention, disease transmission, abuse, and childhood behaviours such as bullying.
 Assignments may include practical application such as menu evaluations, shopping assignments, and Occupational Health & Safety Regulation applications, as well as topics related to nutrition, healthy eating programs, and the Canada Food Guide.
 Students will also take a one-day Emergency Child Care First Aid and CPR program through external certification.
 Students also will be trained in FoodSafe™ - Level I certification (8 hours).
 Students should note that some of the training covered in this course will require more than five hours of class time on specific days in the schedule.